This page shows you how to get started with Cloud Code.

 If you're using a pre-existing project and would like to delete resources you created for this quickstart:

-- Container image: While Cloud Run does not charge when the service is not in use, you might still be charged for storing the container image in Container Registry.
-To delete your image, follow this guide.
+- Container image: While Cloud Run doesn't charge when the service isn't in use, you might still be charged for storing the container image in Container Registry.
+To delete your image, follow the steps in Deleting images.

 - Cloud Run service: To delete a Cloud Run service, navigate to Cloud Run in the Console using the navigation menu.
-Select the service you'd like to delete and click on the 'Delete' trash can icon.
+Select the service you'd like to delete and click the Delete trash can icon.